 2] Speech, inking, & typing

-Windows allows us to use our voice to interact with Cortana or Windows store.
+Windows allows us to use our voice to interact with the PC.
 It also records our typing history and creates a personalized dictionary to present typing suggestions (autocorrect).
-If this service is turned Off, the user won’t be able to interact with Cortana, and the personalized dictionary would get cleared.
-However, services like Windows Speech Recognition which do not depend on the cloud would work.
+If this service is turned off, the user won’t be able to interact with Cortana, and the personalized dictionary will get cleared.
+However, services like Windows Speech Recognition, which do not depend on the cloud, would work.

 3] Diagnostic & feedback

-One of the most important considerations after the data leak revelations was to restrict companies from accessing your data.
+One of the most important considerations after the data leak revelations was restricting companies from accessing your data.
 Here’s how Windows users could protect their data.

 Diagnostic data: If you select the Diagnostic data to Basic, it would only share information about your device’s settings and capabilities with Microsoft so they could judge whether it’s working fine or not.
 However, if the Diagnostic data is set to Full, along with the device’s basic data, it shares information like the websites the user has browsed, the app usage, etc. Please note that Diagnostics and feedback is set to Full by default.